Angel-125/Blueshift/ReleaseFolder/GameData/WildBlueIndustries/Blueshift/Readme.txt

 - Fixed issue where generator resource consumption dropped to zero when flying in interstellar space.

+- Fixed issue with wonky resource generator display in the VAB/SPH.

 Changes

 - SPACE_ANOMALY entries can now specify "everyPlanet" as a spawnMode.
 Fair warning: This will spam a lot of anomalies, so use sparringly.